xdividr/dreamcloud-docs/source/dreamcompute/tutorials/load-balancing-with-haproxy.rst

     sudo service haproxy restart

-Assuming that you have configured your DNS to point app1.domain.io and app2.domain.io to your floating IP address, you should be able to access your applications via HAProxy.
+Assuming that you have configured your DNS to point app1.domain.io and app2.domain.io to your public IP address, you should be able to access your applications via HAProxy.
 Congratulations!

 .. _Access & Security: https://dashboard.dreamcompute.com/project/access_and_security/